ingmarh/scroll-shadow-element/README.md

 ### Use

-Use `<scroll-shadow>` with any element for dynamically added scroll indicators.
+Wrap any element for dynamically added scroll indicators.
+For example:
-Example:

 ```html
 <scroll-shadow>